-Welcome to the Japanese Tea Ceremony Workshop Osaka, a.k.a. sadou, chadou or chanoyu, by Maikoya Osaka.
+Welcome to the Japanese Tea Ceremony Workshop Osaka and Kyoto, a.k.a. sadou, chadou or chanoyu, by Maikoya.
 The Japanese Tea Ceremony Workshop provides an engaging induction to the traditional tea ceremony.
 This activity dates back hundreds of years and is the most idealistic pastime of ancient Japan.
 This cultural ritual is called "the way of the tea" where the tea used is a powdered green tea called matcha.
 This experience is one that is a definite must on a Japanese vacation bucket list.

 Before coming to Japan I knew that I definitely wanted to experience this unique activity.
 But this was a bit different, I was by myself and i had to take off my shoes and enter a huge building to do something Ive never done before.
 When the two smiling two ladies met me at the entrance with the warmest welcome I felt at ease.
 The whole experience exceeded my expectations.
 Not only the tea ceremony but also the decor , complimentray drinks, the samurai swords and the selection of kimono choices were absolutely great!
 Everyone should include Mikoya in their itinerary imo.